 Head of School Theodorick (Todd) B. Bland

-Mr. Bland’s career has been devoted to independent education—teaching, coaching and serving in administrative leadership positions—since his graduation from college in 1990.
-He began as an intern in 1990–1991 at Belmont Hill School, teaching history and coaching.
-Mr. Bland taught Spanish and coached the following year at Beaver Country Day School, and then returned to Belmont Hill, where he assumed several roles.
-For eight years he taught history in grades 7–10, advised ninth grade students, and coached varsity lacrosse.
-As an administrator, he was director of public relations (1992–1994), director of financial aid and associate director of admissions (1992–1996), and then director of admissions (1996–2000).
+Mr. Bland’s career has been devoted to independent education—teaching, coaching, and serving in administrative leadership positions.
+He began at Belmont Hill School, teaching history and coaching.
+He taught Spanish and coached the following year at Beaver Country Day School, before returning to Belmont Hill where he assumed a number of different roles.
+For eight years, he taught history in grades 7–10, advised ninth grade students, and coached varsity lacrosse.
+As an administrator, he oversaw admissions, financial aid, and public relations.

 Mr. Bland lives on campus with his wife, Nancy Frost Bland, who has been a teacher, advisor and coach (Lawrence Academy, Pingree School, and St. Xavier High School).
 The Blands have three children: Nick ’13, Maggie ’14 and Emily ’14.